DataDog/datadog-agent/docs/dev/contributing.md

 - `k8s/<min-version>`: indicate the lowest Kubernetes version compatible with the PR's feature.
 - `backport/<branch-name>`: Add this label to automatically create a PR against the `<branch-name>` branch with your backported changes.
 The backport PR creation is triggered:
   - When a PR with the label is merged
-  - When an already merged PR gets the label.
+  - When an already-merged PR gets the label

 ## Integrations